torchbox/storybook-django/README.md

 `storybook-django` is compatible with Storyshots, with two constraints since rendering happens with Django via an API:

-- You need a running Django server while the Storyshots test suite is running.
+1. We need a running Django server while the Storyshots test suite is running.
-- Components render asynchronously, so we need to make sure to test the final rendering _from Django_, rather than an intermediary state.
+2. Components render asynchronously, so we need to make sure to test the final rendering _from Django_, rather than an intermediary state.

 Getting a Django server up and running is as simple as starting it in the background ahead of running the test suite.
 Here is a [GitHub Actions example](https://github.com/torchbox/storybook-django/blob/main/.github/workflows/ci.yml#L48-L70):